kaperala/ImageBot/README.md

 **Note: Discord Client ID of the user that executed the command will also be included in the API call to prevent spam and abuse.**
 ## 🧪 Running Tests

-To run the unit tests, run the following command
+This project provides unit tests made with Jest to help with development.
+To run the tests, run the following command

 ```bash
   npm run test
 ```
-The coverage of the tests is currently low but I will be improving that.